Wrestling at the 1896 Summer Olympics – Men's Greco-Roman explained

 The men's Greco-Roman was the only wrestling event on the Wrestling at the 1896 Summer Olympics programme.

 The rules used were similar to modern Greco-Roman wrestling, although there was no time limit, and not all leg holds were forbidden (in contrast to current rules).
 Apart from the two Greek contestants, all competitors had previously been active in other sports.
-The wrestling competition was held on 10 April, except for the continuation of the final on 11 April.
+The wrestling competition was held on 10 April, except for the continuation of the final match on 11 April.

 Standings